 WNFS is a nondestructive, versioned file system.
-This is a lot like how git history works: files that are unchanged remain unchanged, but parents need to change to accomodate any altered children.
+This is similar to Git history: files that are unchanged (shared between versions) remain unchanged.
+Parents include links to them, their previous version, and to new or altered children.

 This is versioning at the file system level only.
-Subfile versioning can be implemented on top of WNFS, but does not come baked-in.
-This is already an improvement over what most uses expect, and each committed version of the file can be stepped through to retrieve old history (e.g. what was the state 3 weeks ago?).
+Sub-file versioning can be implemented on top of WNFS with STM, or separately with techniques such as CRDTs (which is baked-in to the separate database layer).
+This is an improvement over what most uses expect, and each committed version of the file can be stepped through to retrieve old history (e.g. retrieve the state of a file from many weeks ago).

 Let’s consider an illustrative example: there is a simple tree of depth 2.

 This DAG has no diffs, one revision, and one generation.
-Since the content changes, so does the CID and thus the pointers to it i the graph.
+Since the content changes, so does the CID and thus the pointers to it in the graph.
 If we update node

 E’, the pointers above it need to be updated as well.
 This then changes